hai-vr/documentation/docs/products/transfer-assistant/index.md

 #### Include EditorOnly

 - When checked, all objects are included. **This is the default option.**
-- When unchecked, assets referenced inside `EditorOnly` objects and any of their children are not included.
+- When unchecked, assets referenced inside EditorOnly objects and any of their children are not included.
-  - However, prefabs are always included, even if the prefab instance is EditorOnly.
+  - However, to avoid errors during import, prefab sources are always included, even if the prefab instance is EditorOnly.

-*This does not remove the GameObjects or Components marked as EditorOnly from the prefab, even during export.*
+This does not remove the GameObjects or Components marked as EditorOnly from the prefab, even during export.

 #### Include hidden in Prefabs

-- This option is related to how overriding a Prefab instance hides the assets inside the source Prefab.
+This option deals with how overriding a Prefab instance hides the assets inside the source Prefab.

-- When checked, assets nested inside source Prefabs are included, even if your target object does not use it in its hierarchy because it overrides it.
+- When checked, assets referenced within source Prefabs are included, even if your target object does not use it in its hierarchy because it overrides it.
-- When unchecked, assets nested inside source Prefabs are not included, so that the only assets that are included are those that your target object uses. **This is the default option.**
+- When unchecked, assets referenced within source Prefabs are not included, so that the only assets that are included are those that your target object actively uses. **This is the default option.**
   - This is the recommended option for **avatar-like projects** as you are often only interested in what is actively being used on your avatar.

 #### Culling

-- When checking an asset type, those asset types are included, and any other asset referenced by those asset types is discovered and traversed.
+- When checking an asset type, those asset types are included, and any other asset referenced by those asset types is included.
-- When unchecking an asset type, those asset types are not included, and assets referenced by those asset types are not discovered.
+- When unchecking an asset type, those asset types are not included, and assets referenced by those asset types are not included.

 #### Component

-- When checking a component, any other asset referenced by those components is discovered and traversed.
+- When checking a component, any asset referenced by those components is included, and any other asset referenced by those assets is included.
-- When unchecking a component, assets referenced by those components are not discovered.
+- When unchecking a component, assets referenced by those components are not included, and assets referenced by those assets are not included.

-- *This does not remove the Components from the prefab, even during export*
+This does not remove the Components from the prefab, even during export.

 ## Explore which assets require other assets

-The main panel of the *Transfer Assistant* contains a tree of objects.
+The main panel of the *Transfer Assistant* contains a dependency tree of objects.
+This tree is displayed in such a way that the roots depend on the children

-- The children are what an object depends on.
+(= the children are what an object depends on).

-- The parent depends on that object.
+Many objects like materials or textures are used multiple times, which means they would have multiple parents;

-An object such as a Material often has multiple parents; therefore you will see the same object multiple times in that tree when that happens.
+you will see that same object multiple times in that tree when that happens.

+For brievety, each object only displays its children once; other occurrences will have the text "*(Already shown)*" added to the right of it.

+Click on any object to highlight the location of that object.

 Use the following functions to navigate and figure out why some objects are required:
 - Press the **magnifier icon on a specific object** to focus on that object.<br/>Use this to understand which objects it depends on and which objects depend on it.